splanck/vlibc/README.md

 make install PREFIX=/usr/local
 ```

-See [docs/overview.md](docs/overview.md) for additional build notes and
-[docs/architecture.md](docs/architecture.md) for design details.
-A complete
+For a comprehensive guide covering build notes, architectural details and the
-API reference is available in [vlibcdoc.md](vlibcdoc.md).
+full API reference, see [vlibcdoc.md](vlibcdoc.md).